Pyrus277/Coding_Projects/README.md

 Personal projects and selected coursework.
 See individual folder README files for more detail!

+## google automations
+A collection of files that make use of several Google APIs for automation purposes.
+Included are actions with:
+Gmail API, Maps Places API, Drive API, Sheets API, and Forms API

 ## gis_river_elevation_model
 GIS project that analyzes USGS lidar raster data - Currently in progress